LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

         double area = tris[idx].area();
       });

-  * Does not have to be logically correct.

 * Apply a ``__host__ __device__`` annotation to your functions if you see the following error or similar::